Shawn Aaron

 - A multicenter Canadian study established that adult asthma can commonly go into remission, and that many Canadian asthma patients no longer have active asthma and may be over-treated in the community (Aaron et al, JAMA 2017).

-Related research exploring the microbiology of cystic fibrosis, and cystic fibrosis pulmonary exacerbations, has been published in the past several years in the American Journal of Respiratory and Critical Care Medicine, PNAS, Thorax, Journal of Clinical Microbiology, and the European Respiratory Journal.
+Related research exploring the microbiology of cystic fibrosis, and cystic fibrosis pulmonary exacerbations, has been published in the American Journal of Respiratory and Critical Care Medicine, PNAS, Thorax, Journal of Clinical Microbiology, and the European Respiratory Journal.

 Dr. Aaron is an expert on clinical trial design.
 In addition to his clinical research in COPD, asthma, and CF, he has co-authored papers related to methodologic issues in clinical trials, statistical methods for analysis of COPD exacerbation outcomes, use of decision aids for patients with lung disease, prevalence of obstructive lung disease in the community setting, and assessment of optimal use of lung function testing in the community and in a tertiary care setting.